The Scout is a subclass option for the Rogue class in Dungeons & Dragons 5e.

 On the rare occasion that you aren’t going first in the combat, you’ll certainly be going early.
 Tagging a high-priority target for your allies to focus their damage on can quickly remove a major threat from the board.

-Because your allies are all rolling with advantage against that enemy, it’s possible that they’ll be dealt with before the end of the first round!
+Because your allies are all rolling with advantage against that enemy, it’s possible that that enemy will be dealt with before the end of the first round!

 The ideal situation is that you’re able to attack this enemy from a Stealth position.
 You make that attack with advantage, deal your Sneak Attack damage, and open up plenty of space for your allies to finish them off.